sjefvanleeuwen/SharpGraphQL/examples/StarWars/quick-start.md

-# 🚀 SharpGraph Quick Start Guide
+# 🚀 SharpGraph Quick Start - Star Wars Example

-Get started with SharpGraph in 5 minutes: seed the Star Wars database and start querying!
+Get started with SharpGraph in 5 minutes using the Star Wars database: seed data and start querying!

+All examples in this guide use the **Star Wars GraphQL Database** with 30+ characters, 8 films, planets, species, starships, and vehicles.

 ## Prerequisites